RecruitGo

 5 min read

-Vietnam is one of Southeast Asia’s most popular destinations for foreign businesses.
-It’s a hub for startups known for its young, skilled workforce, and a fast-growing economy.
-The country also has plenty of trade agreements that have made market entry more accessible, in contrast to its neighbors.
+Vietnam is a hub for startups known for its young, skilled workforce, and a fast-growing economy.
+The country also has plenty of trade agreements and government initiatives to support Foreign Direct Investment (FDI) growth in the country.

-But before you commit to incorporating your business, you should understand how the process works, the legal structures, and foreign ownership rules.
-In this article, we will also discuss key alternatives to setting up a company in Vietnam as a foreigner.
+But before you commit to incorporating a business, you should understand how the process works, the legal structures available for foreigners, and foreign equity rules.
+In this article, we will break these down and discuss key alternatives to expanding your business in Vietnam.

 Vietnam's investment framework operates under a Negative List.
 Business sectors in Vietnam are grouped into three tiers: fully open, conditional, and prohibited.
 To identify sectors, the country uses a classification system or a VSIC (Vietnam Standard Industrial Classification) code, with each belonging to a specific category in the Negative List.